Filovent boat rental agency

 Diner

-Free time or optional AUTHENTIC / EXPERIENCE excursion: the Delta Works.
-Travel to the largest flood defense system in the world, located on the territory and coasts of the Netherlands.
-It aims to protect against maritime floods, especially for the provinces of Zeeland, South Holland, and North Brabant.
-The Delta Works are the result of several decades of work.
-Five storm surge barriers, two locks, six dams.
-During the Delta Expedition, the impressive engineering works of the Delta Plan come to life.
-During your visit, you will explore part of the Delta Plan.
+Free time or optional authentic excursion/experience: the Delta Plan.
+Drive to the world's largest flood defense system, located on the territory and coastline of the Netherlands.
+Its purpose is to combat sea flooding, particularly in the provinces of Zeeland, South Holland, and North Brabant.
+The Delta Works is the result of several decades of work.
+It consists of five storm surge barriers, two sluices, and six dams.
+During the Delta Expedition, the impressive engineering structures of the Delta Works come to life.
+During your visit, you will explore part of the Delta Works.
 Return on board for dinner.
 Overnight sailing to Dordrecht.

 Breakfast